publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch25/schV/m__us_usc_t30_s1257.md

     (h) __Reimbursement of costs__

-        A coal operator that has received assistance pursuant to subsection (c)(1) or (2) of this section shall reimburse the regulatory authority for the cost of the services rendered if the program administrator finds that the operator’s actual and attributed annual production of coal for all locations exceeds 300,000 tons during the 12 months immediately following the date on which the operator is issued the surface coal mining and reclamation permit.
+        A coal operator that has received assistance pursuant to subsection (c)(1) or (2) shall reimburse the regulatory authority for the cost of the services rendered if the program administrator finds that the operator’s actual and attributed annual production of coal for all locations exceeds 300,000 tons during the 12 months immediately following the date on which the operator is issued the surface coal mining and reclamation permit.

 ([Pub.
 L. 95–87, title V, § 507][/us/pl/95/87/s507], Aug.
 3, 1977, [91 Stat.
 474][/us/stat/91/474]; [Pub.
 L. 101–508, title VI, § 6011][/us/pl/101/508/s6011], Nov.
 5, 1990, [104 Stat.
 1388–297][/us/stat/104/1388-297]; [Pub.
 L. 102–486, title XXV, § 2513][/us/pl/102/486/s2513], Oct.
 24, 1992, [106 Stat.
 3112][/us/stat/106/3112].)